Hafeez Contractor: Career

 While pursuing his architecture degree, Contractor began working in 1968 as an apprentice under the supervision of his uncle and mentor Tehmasp Khareghat.
 He joined his uncle's company T. Khareghat in 1977 as an associate partner.

 In 1991, Contractor was enlisted to add buildings to Infosys' Bangalore campus.
 He went on to design that firm's first software-development park outside Pune, and its corporate educational facility near Mysore.
 His most famous project is Hiranandani Gardens, a township in Powai, a suburb of Mumbai.
 In 2005, Contractor designed the twin-tower residential skyscraper, The Imperial, whose 254 m Tower I became the tallest residential buildings in India (with Tower II slightly behind) upon completion in 2010 – a distinction it held until it was displaced by One Avighna Park (266 metre) in 2017.
 That building was, in turn, displaced by The 42 in Kolkata, which was also designed by Contractor and architecturally topped out at 260m.
 He also designed 23 Marina in Dubai, which was briefly the world's tallest all-residential building, and is currently third behind the nearby Princess Tower and 432 Park Avenue in New York City.

 Contractor's other projects include the domestic terminal at Mumbai's Chhatrapati Shivaji Airport and the DY Patil Stadium, which serves as the home stadium for both the Mumbai Indians cricket team and Mumbai City FC football team.
-He also designed the Turbhe railway station in Navi Mumbai and in 2018 offered to 19 railway stations for free.
+He also designed the Turbhe railway station in Navi Mumbai and in 2018 offered to design 19 railway stations across the country for free.
 He was the architect for Chief Minister of Telangana's official residence, Pragathi Bhavan completed in November 2016.
 He has been assigned to design the campus of Indian Institute of Petroleum & Energy, Visakhapatnam.
 An interview of his was published in the official Class 8 English book.